-This page provides a repository of all the old What’s New entries for 2020, in reverse chronological order.
-If you really have a desire for the older entries, then the links below will get you access to all those that I’ve saved.
-They are unlikely to be of any great interest, but do provide a picture of how the site has developed over the twenty and a half years it has been here.
+This page provides a repository of all the What’s New entries for 2020, in reverse chronological order.
+If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved.
+They are unlikely to be of any great interest, but do provide a picture of how the site has developed over the twenty-three and a half years it has been here.
 Please bear in mind that links to external sites may have atrophied over time and thus you may see ‘not found’ or similar errors when trying to follow them, especially the further back in time the link was first created.

 29 Aug 2020

 A low scoring but fun game at Woodmansterne last Sunday ended with the Badgers’ fourth loss in a row but our closest margin so far this year.
 The usual summarised details of the game can be found on the results page along with a statistical notes only match report, the traditional pertinent elements from the scorecard and the not-so new-fangled detailed scorecard.